edictlab/SimpleFSM/README.markdown

 ### Injected methods and variables

-Including the `SimpleFSM` module injects the following methods and variables into the destination class.
+When `SimpleFSM` module is included into the Ruby class the following class, methods and variables are injected into the destination class.
+They are necessary for a proper functioning of this DSL.

 #### Class and instance methods
 The following methods should not be overriden:
-- public instance methods: `run`
+- public instance method: `run`
 - private instance methods: `do_transform`, `fsm_responds_to?`, `fsm_state_responds_to?`, `get_state_events`
 - private class methods: `fsm`, `state`, `transitions_for`, `event`, `add_state_data`, `add_transition`

 The following methods should be overriden in case the state is saved in the external database or similar facility:
-- public instance methods: `state`
+- public instance method: `state`
 - private instance methods: `current_state`, `set_current_state`

 #### Variables